-According to preliminary data from industry sources, which the Company has not verified, global oil demand is estimated to have increased by 1% between 1999 and 2000 as a consequence of demand increases in most geographical regions.
+In the first quarter of 2000 the tanker market showed significant improvement which continued into the early part of 2001.
+This strengthening of the market arose from a number of factors.
 After production quota cuts in 1999, OPEC responded to market demand by increasing output in 2000.
 Due to the weak market in 1999 and early 2000 a substantial number of tankers were scrapped which together with higher oil production created a balance between demand and supply in the tanker market.
-The VLCC rates as a consequence started to improve from the end of the first quarter of 2000 and continued to strengthen through the year.
+The VLCC rates as a consequence started to improve from the end of the first quarter of 2000 and continued to strengthen through the year, with fourth quarter earnings averaging more than \$70,000 per day.
+This was a sharp improvement compared to the corresponding figures for 1999 when modern VLCCs earned \$21,000 per day on average for the year and less then \$16,000 per day in the forth quarter.
 In early 2001, OPEC reduced production quotas to accommodate a seasonal reduction in oil demand with the aim to keep OPEC crude oil prices within the range of US\$22-28 per barrel.
-As a result, tanker rates have declined in 2001 compared to the record rates seen in the fourth quarter of 2000.
-Rates at the end of the first quarter of 2001 were, in spite of this decline, still attractive for tanker owners.
+As a result, tanker rates started to decline in 2001 compared to the record rates seen in the fourth quarter of 2000.
+OPEC instituted a further export cut in September 2001 and this, together with a general global economic slowdown, led to a steep fall in rates.
+Further quota cuts have been implemented in 2002 and rates at the end of the first quarter of 2002 remain at low levels.